 If you want, you can sprinkle the dough with turbinado sugar (coarse sugar) before baking.
 This will give your biscotti cookies a pretty sparkle on top.

-Bake the dough logs for 20-25 minutes at 350 degrees, until they are lightly golden.
+Bake the dough logs for 20-25 minutes at 350 degrees F, until they are lightly golden.
 The center will be slightly soft and should bounce back when you press it lightly.
+Let the baked biscotti logs cool before slicing.
+If you slice them when they are too warm, the cookies will crumble.

 Slice the logs on the diagonal, pressing a sharp knife straight down into the dough.
 Place the cookies back on the baking sheet, cut sides up.
 Slicing at a greater angle will result in longer cookies, and less of an angle will produce smaller biscotti.